 What is this visa?

 In my own words, a working holiday visa is a visit visa with work rights for 18-30-year-old young people.
 Although the visa label still says ‘work visa’, this visa supposedly is to be used to travel around New Zealand and to immerse yourself with the country’s culture.
-You have the flexibility to work a maximum of three months with one employer or to study short courses up to six months.
+You have the flexibility to work a maximum of three months per one employer or to study short courses up to six months.
 However the visa restrictions has not stopped young people to use this visa in order to legally enter New Zealand with the hope of landing a permanent job.
-Fortunately it is not illegal to apply for another work visa in New Zealand while holding a working holiday visa.
+It is not allowed to take on a permanent job offer while on the working holiday visa so you must first convert your working holiday visa to a visa that would allow you to work permanently for a New Zealand employer.
 This visa usually is available to citizens of more developed countries and you would wonder how the Philippines had negotiated something like this!

 In 2012, the previous Philippine President had arrived in New Zealand for a state visit.
 He met with the previous New Zealand Prime Minister and they signed bilateral agreements to strengthen diplomatic relations between the Philippines and New Zealand.
 One of these agreements was the negotiation and arrangement of a reciprocal working holiday scheme between the two countries to foster cultural awareness.
 There will be 100 slots available for each country.
 Kiwis getting to know Pinoys and vice versa.
 Neat, right?